 Scott joined Watsi on July 25th, 2013.
-Five years ago, Scott became the 313th member to automatically support a new Watsi patient every month.
-Since then, 5,398 more people have become monthly donors!
-Scott's most recent donation traveled 8,300 miles to support Colar, a subsistence farmer from Burma, to fund kidney stone surgery.
+Seven years ago, Scott joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Scott's most recent donation traveled 8,600 miles to support Zin, a student from Thailand, to fund fracture repair after a road accident.